Schmaltz – How to Render Chicken Fat, and What to Do With It

-Confession – I never heard the term “schmaltz” until sometime in the last decade.
+Confession – I never heard the term “schmaltz” until sometime during adulthood.
 Growing up on the farm, rendered poultry fat was prized for cooking and baking, but I didn't realize it had a name other than chicken fat, duck fat, goose fat, etc.

 What is Schmaltz?